Hiring & Training

 Applicants must be a U.S. citizen, have at minimum a high school diploma or GED, and be at least 21 years old.
-If hired, they must have a South Carolina driver’s license before starting.
-If they served in the military, they must have an honorable discharge.
+If hired, you must have a South Carolina driver’s license before starting.
+If you served in the military, you must have an honorable discharge.

 Interested in applying?

 Fill out an application on our employment site here.
 You will receive an email confirmation that your application has been submitted.

 Questionnaire: Candidates must fill out a 35-page questionnaire that probes, among other things, credit history, use of alcohol and drugs, gambling history, and any criminal charges.